ram12ka4/dsa_machine_learning/Welcome file.md

 This is my first blog to write about machine learning.
 One question that is being popped up in my mind Why I have chosen this topic.
 I might have chosen simple one.

 This topic covers basic  data structure and algorithm.
 That I am going to cover.
-So, let us dive deep into the topic without wasting our time.
+So, let us deep dive into the topic without wasting your time.

 ## What is Machine Learning?